Protection of Conscience Project

 8. The Nancy B. case showed the valid place of a focus on autonomy when the court allowed her physicians to turn her respirator off so that her wishes could be followed and "nature could take its course."
 There was, as said earlier, no competing autonomy/belief/conscience claims in the case.

-Centre for Cultural Renewal: an independent, not-for-profit, charitable organization that helps Canadians and their leaders shape a vision of civil society.
-To this end, its focus is on the important and often complex connections between public policy, culture, moral discourse and religious belief, and produce discussion papers, forums and lectures on key issues affecting Canadian society, public policy and culture.
+The Centre for Cultural Renewal was independent, not-for-profit, charitable organization that helped Canadians and their leaders shape a vision of civil society.
+To this end, its focus was on the important and often complex connections between public policy, culture, moral discourse and religious belief, and it produced discussion papers, forums and lectures on key issues affecting Canadian society, public policy and culture.